graphile/pg-aggregates/README.md

 recommend that you use the `-aggregates` default behavior to disable aggregates by default, and then enable them only for the tables you need:

+(This currently doesn't work due to a [bug in PostGraphile that's being worked on](https://github.com/graphile/crystal/pull/1803))

 ```ts
 // graphile.config.mjs